-As you probably know, Austin gets very hot in essentially every season except winter.
+As you probably know, Austin gets very hot every season except winter.
 If you are visiting during one of the hot months, you may want to cool down like the locals do and head over to the famous Barton Springs Pool.

 The Barton Springs Pool is within Zilker Park in a scenic area south of the Colorado River.
-The pool is three acres, enough space to accommodate a crowd.
+The pool is three acres, with enough space to accommodate a crowd.
 The water occurs naturally from underground springs at a consistent year-round temperature of just under 70 degrees Fahrenheit.

 There are deep ends and shallow ends, making the pools accessible to swimmers of the most confidence levels.
-The bottom can get slippery, so water shoes aren’t a bad idea here, but they are not required.
+The bottom can get slippery, so water shoes aren’t a bad idea here but are not required.
 Women are legally permitted to be topless here, so don’t be surprised if you see some people soaking up all the sun they can.

 The pools are open during the same hours as the park, from 5:00 a.m. to 10:00 pm.
 An admission fee is required, which can be paid online or in cash at the entrance.

 See Related: Best Warm Winter Destinations in Europe

 14. Bullock Texas State History Museum

 Address: 1800 Congress Avenue, Austin, Texas 78701

 Most people know that Texas has a long and significant history.
 The Bullock Texas State History Museum aims to preserve and tell the stories of Texas from times long before its statehood to the present day.

 The museum is named after a former lieutenant governor of Texas who was passionate about the state’s history and wanted its story told formally.
 It was established in 2001 and can be found just a few blocks north of the State Capitol, across from the University of Texas campus.